I've been a Starbucks barista for over 10 years, and I love sharing my coffee knowledge with anyone who will listen.

 Another popular twist on the Strawberry Smoothie is adding matcha powder to the mix.
 Matcha is ground-up green tea leaves with sugar added, so it adds a touch of sweetness to the smoothie.
 My usual smoothie is strawberry, orange mango, and matcha.

 The chocolate smoothie is just a bit different than the other two.
-Instead of having any fruit puree, its made from mocha syrup, milk, protein, a banana, and ice.
+Instead of having any fruit puree, it's made from mocha syrup, milk, protein, a banana, and ice.
 It has more milk than the other two and is a touch sweeter.
-However, keep in mind that mocha is more of dark chocolate—it's not super sweet.
+However, keep in mind that mocha is more dark chocolate—it's not super sweet.

 The chocolate smoothie can be uniquely customized by adding shots of espresso.
 While you technically could add espresso to the other flavors, I promise it tastes awful.
 However, the espresso goes very well with the mocha and banana flavors.